macbrayne/inventory-pause-forge/README.md

 ![](https://media.giphy.com/media/mCJQCNkacCMGpUDj3h/giphy.gif)

-A port of [umollu's inventory-pause mod](https://modrinth.com/mod/inventory-pause) to Forge.
-It supports pausing on opening the inventory, opening furnaces, crafting tables, shulker boxes and configurable basic support for other mods.
+This small client-side mod supports pausing when opening the inventory, when dying, opening furnaces, crafting tables, shulker boxes and even has basic support for other mods.
 In case of incompatibilities try adding the modded screen to the list of "Compat mod class names".

-All features can be disabled individually inside the config menu (accessible via the forge mod list).
+All features can be disabled individually inside the config menu (accessible via the Forge mod list).

 This mod is __client-side only__ and won't be active in LAN worlds or on servers.